MrDurdenEG/Payment-System/README.md

 ## Overview

 This project is a simple C-based transaction system that simulates the process of handling card transactions, validating card details, and managing account balances.
 The system reads account data from a file, processes transactions, and updates the account database accordingly.
+The project leverages a linked list data structure to efficiently manage account data in memory.

 (there is some file and folders i didnt use them, don't care about 'em ,thanks )

+(there is some file and folders i didnt use them, don't care about 'em ,thanks )

 ## Features

 - **Card Data Validation**: The system checks the validity of cardholder names, expiration dates, and PANs (Primary Account Numbers).
 - **Transaction Processing**: The system processes transactions by checking card expiration, comparing transaction amounts with maximum allowed amounts, and verifying account balances.
 - **Account Status**: The system can detect blocked accounts and handle them appropriately.
 - **File I/O Operations**: Account data is read from and written to files, ensuring data persistence.
+- **Linked List Management**: Account data is stored and managed using a linked list, which allows for efficient dynamic memory management and easier data manipulation.

 ## Project Structure